dylanjameswagner/Responsive-Viewer/README.md

 # Responsive-Design-Viewer

-## Purpose
-A development tool used to review responsive designs in the browser.
+A tool for reviewing a sites responsive design in the browser.

 ## Demo